Melville Macnaghten: Macnaghten in fiction

 During his lifetime Sir Melville Macnaghten was fictionalised in several novels.
 He appears as a character named Mr Johnson in George R. Sims' 'Dorcas Dene Detective' (1897) short stories.
 Both Macnaghten and George R. Sims appear in Marie Belloc-Lowndes 'The Lodger:A story of the London fog' (1911), the latter as himself though unnamed and the former as Police Commissioner Sir John Burney.
 Macnaghten also is arguably the model for the heroic private eye Edmund Blake who hunts the Whitechapel murderer in Guy Logan's 'The true history of Jack the Ripper' (1905) in which Montague Druitt is also disguised as Mortimer Slade.
 Macnaghten also appears in The Adventures of Inspector Lestrade (1985), ISBN 0-333-38447-4, the first of the Inspector Lestrade novels by M. J. Trow.
 The book deals with the aftermath of the Ripper case and with Macnaghten's report.
 Trow misspells Macnaghten's name as "McNaghten" in his book and presents a fictional version of Macnaghten's daughter.

-Macnaghten also features prominently in the later chapters of Alan Moore's seminal graphic novel From Hell.
+Macnaghten also features prominently in the later chapters of Alan Moore's seminal graphic novel From Hell, and in Kevin Morris' serialized novel The Ripper Lives, a sequel that continues the story of Jack the Ripper after the Canonical Five.